Convergence Rate of a Functional Learning Method for Contextual Stochastic Optimization: Convergence Rate Analysis

 Taking the conditional expectation of both sides with respect to $\Fc_k$, using Lemma \ref{lemma:d2e2-bounded}, and observing that $\Eb[e^k|\Fc_k] = 0$, we obtain

 Lemma \ref{l:descent} provides the estimate of the middle term on the right hand side. \end{proof}

-Lemma \ref{l:one_step} provides an estimate that can be used to derive various error estimates for a finite number of iterations $N$.
-We illustrate these options with a technique initiated in \cite{ghadimi2013stochastic}. \begin{theorem} Suppose Assumptions \ref{item:Lipschitz} -- \ref{item:Growth} are satisfied and $\gamma > \gamma_{\min}$.
+Lemma \ref{l:one_step} can be used to derive various error estimates for a finite number of iterations~$N$.
+We illustrate these options with a technique initiated in \cite{ghadimi2013stochastic}. \begin{theorem} Suppose Problem \eqref{eq:CO} has an optimal solution, Assumptions \ref{item:Lipschitz} -- \ref{item:Growth} are satisfied, and $\gamma > \gamma_{\min}$.
 Then for every $N>0$, with the stepsize schedule $\tau_k = \frac{\alpha}{\sqrt{N}} $, $k=0,1,2,\dots,N-1$, $\alpha>0$, if the method is terminated at a random iteration $S$ uniformly distributed in $\{0,1,\dots,N-1\}$ and independent of other quantities, then

 where $G^{\min} = \min_{\beta} G(\beta)$. \end{theorem} \begin{proof} Taking the expected value of both sides of \eqref{e:one_step}, we obtain

 Rearranging and summing these inequalities for $k=0,1,\ldots,N-1$